sumanataduri/473GraduateProgrammingProject/README.md

 # 473GraduateProgrammingProject

-Project is done using Angular Js as front end, Node JS and CouchDB as backend.
+Project is done using Angular Js,JQuery, Html, materialize-css,css as front end, Node JS and CouchDB as backend.
 Following are the steps to run this project.

 Step 1 : Copy index.js,imdbserver.js and publicimdb folder files to a local folder